jonpoulter/blockchain-web-service/api/notarisation_api.md

 ## Request Validation

-The Identity of the request is added to mempool awaiting validation within prescribed seconds as detailed in `validationWindow`.
+The Identity of the request is added to mempool awaiting validation within prescribed seconds threshold defined by `validationWindow` property.
 Identity of a request is derived as follows:

 `````
 <address>:<timestamp>:starRegistry